 One of those projects I never imagined would be on my to do list was a upholstered DIY couch.

-Unfortunately, Danny’s man cave is just the small back bedroom of our house and it’s at the end of a narrow hallway.
-And that makes it just about impossible to get a couch into the room.
+My husband, Danny, wanted a comfortable place to sit in his man cave–which was actually just the small back bedroom at the end of a narrow hallway of our old house.
+And that made it just about impossible to get a traditional couch into the room.
 Trust me….we tried.

-For this build, I used 8 of these legs (part # 6001).
+By the way, for this couch build, I used 8 of these legs (part # 6001) from Osborne Wood Products.
 The style of the legs fit perfect with the look I was going for and they were super easy to screw into the couch frame (see plans on Build Something).

-I stained the couch in Minwax Golden Oak (aff link), but you could also paint if you wish.
-You only have to stain the sections that will be exposed.
+Before I upholstered this couch, I stained the it in Minwax Golden Oak, but you could also paint if you wish.
+You only have to stain/paint the sections that will be exposed.
 We will cover up those plywood panels on the inside of the couch and the plywood seat so don’t worry about staining or painting that.

 What you’ll need to upholster your DIY couch:

 - Upholstery fabric (I used about 7 yards of 54″ wide fabric)

 - Sewing machine–nothing fancy, just a standard machine will work fine.
 This is the one I use, but there are cheaper options if you don’t do a lot of sewing and just want something simple.